gto76/python-cheatsheet/pdf/README.md

 ### Normal PDF
 * Open `index.html` in text editor and first remove element `<p><br></p>` before the `<h1>Libraries</h1>`.
 * Then replace the index and footer with contents of `pdf/index_for_pdf.html` file and save.
+* Disable internet connection and open the file in Chrome with 'Cache killer' extension enabled.
-* Change brightness of comments by right clicking on them and selecting inspect.
+* Change brightness of comments by right clicking on one of them and selecting inspect.
 Then click on the rectangle that represents color and toggle the color space to HSLA by clicking on the button with two vertical arrows.
 * Change lightness (L) percentage to 77%.
-* Open `index.html` in Chrome and select 'Print...'.
-* Select destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).
+* Select 'Print...' with destination 'Save as PDF', paper size 'A4', 'Default' margins (top 10mm, right 9.5mm, bottom 8mm and left 10mm), 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).
+* Check if plots were rendered correctly.

 ### PDF optimized for laser color printing
 * Run `./parse.js` again.
 * Open `index.html` in text editor and first remove element `<p><br></p>` before the `<h1>Libraries</h1>`.
 * Then replace the index and footer with contents of `pdf/index_for_pdf_print.html` file.
+* Disable internet connection and open the file in Chrome with 'Cache killer' extension enabled.
 * Change all links in text to normal text and optionally add a page number in brackets like that: '(p. <num>)'.
 Links can be found with this regex: `<strong>.*a href.*</strong>`.
 * Save and open `index.html` in Chrome.
 * Change brightness of elements by right clicking on them and selecting inspect.
 Then click on the rectangle that represents color and toggle the color space to HSLA by clicking on the button with two vertical arrows.